Thanksgiving Centerpieces Using Succulents and Drought-Resistant Plants

-Actually, I've been in love with succulents way before they became popular.
-I've used them in my floral arrangements and centerpieces.
-Because they're low maintenance, I love using them.
+Actually, I've been in love with succulents since way before they became popular.
+I've long used them in my floral arrangements and centerpieces.
+I love using them because they're low maintenance.
 I don't have to deal with wilting flowers and finicky leaves.

-This thanksgiving, I've decided to put together a pumpkin centerpiece using succulents.
-Many of them are from my yard, while a few came from farmer's market.
+This Thanksgiving, I've decided to put together a pumpkin centerpiece using succulents.
+Many of them are from my yard, while a few came from the farmer's market.

 Gather your supplies.
-It's easy to find pumpkins at this time of the year: grocery stores, pumpkin patch, farmer's market.
-At Trader's Joes, they sell interesting looking ones, from the ones covered with knobby goose pimples to ones that look like a shapely water bottles.
+It's easy to find pumpkins at this time of the year.
+Check your local grocery stores, pumpkin patch, or farmer's market.
+At Trader's Joes, they sell interesting-looking ones, from the ones covered with knobby goose pimples to ones that look like shapely bottles.
 As for the driftwood, I found it at a floral supply store.
 For the rest of the stuff, look to craft stores.

-- A piece of driftwood (I found one at the floral store that shape like a tree)
+- A piece of driftwood (I found one at the floral store that's shaped like a tree)